robjohncolson/box/docs/pdf-to-json-prompt-claude.md

       "description": "Scatter plot with specific axis ranges and tick intervals" }

-    // For dotplots (distribution of single variable):
+    // For dotplots (for single or comparative distributions):
     "chartType": "dotplot",
     "values": [55, 60, 60, 60, 60, 65, 65, 65, 70, 70, 70, 75, 75, 80, 85, 90, 95],
     "chartConfig": {